Frequently Asked questions

 Q: Are we able to have fires?

-A: Yes, fires are permitted in the firepits provided in individual campsites, the firepits in the clubhouse area, and at the pond.
+A: Yes, fires are permitted in the firepits provided in individual campsites and at the firepits in the clubhouse area.

 It is each member’s responsibility to check for the status of any Beaver County fire advisories or fire bans at https://www.albertafirebans.ca/ prior to lighting fires on the property.